Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 ## A Technical Review of Wireless security for theInternet of things: Software Defined Radioperspective
 Intersting ideas for attacks but most of them can be achieved with cheap SDR hardware like the RTL_SDR , NooElec smart sdr.
 Rebroadcasting ACARS packets is nothing new or difficult to do.
 It can be done easily with a Baofeng UV-5R and a cheap arduino or raspberry pi .

+## GNU RADIO ZIGBEE sketches
+### Receiving

+Using the hackrf we set it to receive at a frequency "X" wiht a sample rate of 5 Msps and a IF gain of 16db and Baseband gain of 16db.
+We then resammple the signal through a low pass filter to remove any unwanted noise.
+We save the capture data as a binary file using File Sink.

+### Analysing

+To analysise the receive file we used gnu radio to create a sketch that would decode the data live and plot a graph of relative gain and amplitude.